 Because the seismicity of the 43 States to be studied in this proposal is for the most part quite low, it will be necessary to work largely within the framework of locating events one-at-a-time using conventional phase picks.
 Other projects on event location, ongoing at Lamont (see Current & Pending), include major projects to improve locations using multiple event location methods, often using relative arrival times measured from waveforms by cross-correlation (WCC).
-Some of these projects are being pursued for clusters of seismicity in the U.S. (for example, we have embarked upon a study of the New Madrid region, and a major study of more than 225.000 earthquakes in California is underway), as well as the Charlevoix region of Canada and continuing studies in China.
 Some of these other studies can be expected to contribute to the work proposed here, to the extent that WCC methods can be used to establish good reference events (for example in the New Madrid region).

-For the last two years, Richards has co-chaired with Dr. E.R.
-Engdahl a IASPEI Working Group on Reference Events for the Commission on Seismological Observatory Practice.
+For the last three years, Richards has co-chaired with Dr. E.R.
+Engdahl a IASPEI Working Group on Reference Events for Improved Locations for the Commission on Seismological Observation and Interpretation.
 This effort is related to the present proposal.
 The Working Group is expected to continue for a number of years, gathering information (to be archived by the International Seismological Centre) on seismic events whose location is accurately known.

 In March 2004, Paul Richards contacted Dr. Jim Dewey of NEIC to inquire on the possibility of a Lamont/NEIC collaboration in a project to apply the SSSC methodology (developed in 2000 - 2003 by the Lamont Consortium for East Asia), to achieve significant improvement in earthquake locations in the eastern, central and intermountain west regions of the United States.
 Dr. Dewey consulted with his colleagues in NEIC, and by e-mail on March 16 responded affirmatively, stating that it would be appropriate to list him as a collaborator.
 He went on to say "If the hypocenters from your methodology are a significant improvement over what we are obtaining with the methodology we are using at that time, the implementation of the process would then involve your working with someone who is actually writing code for NEIC operations."
 In April 2005, Won-Young Kim and Richards discussed this project further with Dr. Harley Benz and Dewey, and it is our understanding that this project is deemed relevant by NEIC personnel.
 The use of SSSCs would appear to us to be by far the most effective approach to making allowance for 3D structure in the interpretation of arrival times, because this method so directly summarizes the necessary travel-time information.
-Our approach based on SSSCs could not have been used with the legacy procedures used so long by NEIC and based on VAX hardware, but we understand that our approach can be incorporated into recently developed software at the NEIC and we at Lamont are willing to work with NEIC personnel to accomplish this, applying a framework in which SSSCs are invoked by software to generate travel times from candidate hypocenters to specific stations.
+Our approach based on SSSCs could not have been applied under the legacy procedures used so long by NEIC and based on VAX hardware, but we understand that our approach can be incorporated into recently developed software at the NEIC and we at Lamont are willing to work with NEIC personnel to accomplish this, applying a framework in which SSSCs are invoked by software to generate travel times from candidate hypocenters to specific stations.
 Iteration on such hypocenters requires repeated use of interpolated SSSCs.